nicklalone/CIST_2500/10_TvZvP/day1.md

 ## <a id="formulas"></a> Formulas for this chapter

-Generally this chapter is all about how to compare 2 populations.
-Everything inside of this chapter is just an augmentation of what we've already been doing.
-Like I said above, each of the last few chapters tend to correspond with:
+Generally this module is all about how to compare 2 populations.
+It is essentially augmenting what we've already been doing.

+We will basically be making:
 1. Inferences with population parameters known.
 1. Inferences with only sample statistics.
 1. Inferences with only proportions.